-Cheap Eurostar tickets start from £44 one-way or £58 return to Paris or Brussels.
+Cheap Eurostar tickets start from £40 one-way or £70 for a return ticket to Paris or Brussels.

-According to rail advice website The Man in Seat 61, the cheapest tickets can only be found midday Monday, midnight Thursday and between midday and midnight on Saturday.
+According to rail advice website The Man in Seat 61, the cheapest tickets can only be found between midday Monday and midnight Thursday, and between midday and midnight on Saturday.

-Most Eurostar tickets go on sale up to 180 days before departure so keep this in mind when planning your trip and try to get in early.
+Most Eurostar tickets go on sale up to six months before departure so keep this in mind when planning your trip and try to get in early.

 Book late with Eurostar Snap

-This isn't an option for the faint hearted but it could save you a fortune.
+Eurostar Snap isn't an option for the faint hearted, but it could save you a fortune.

 Booking is open between 30 to seven days before departure and you specify a date and morning or afternoon.

-Eurostar then picks the exact train and emails you with the details 48 hours before travel.
+Eurostar then picks the exact train and emails you the details of your departure 48 hours before travel.

 Check return and Standard Premier tickets